 Invest in Quality

 Quality over quantity may be something you hear every single day and for a good reason.
 Why buy tens of sweaters when you can get one that sticks with you for years and serves perfectly well for many occasions?

 Learn Some Water Hacks

-When travelling to Vietnam cities, for example, you should always ask for a jug of water in your hotel room.
+When traveling to Vietnam cities, for example, you should always ask for a jug of water in your hotel room.
 This way, you can refill the water bottle without calling a room service every time you are thirsty, and always refill the bottle with fresh and safe drinking water before you leave.

 More than that, asking for free bottle refills at restaurants is ultimately the best choice when you are out of town.
 In European countries, free tap water is not commonly offered, but if you ask for it, you get it.
-Otherwise, you will likely end up with several plastic bottles sitting on your lunch table.
+Otherwise, you will likely end up with several plastic water bottles sitting on your lunch table.

-Sustainable Travel Packing List
+The Sustainable Travel Packing List

-Sustainable Travel Packing List: Cosmetics
+Sustainable Travel Packing List: Personal Hygiene Items